vadimcn/codelldb/MANUAL.md

 |**sourceLanguages**| A list of source languages used in the program.
 This is used to enable language-specific debugger features.

 ### Stdio
-The **stdio** property is a list of redirection targets for each of debuggee's stdio streams:
+The **stdio** property is a list of redirection targets for each of the debuggee's stdio streams:
-- `null` (default) will connect stream to a terminal (as specified by the **terminal** launch property)<sup>1</sup>.
+- `null` value will cause redirect to the default debug session terminal (as specified by the **terminal** launch property),
-- `"/some/path"` will cause stream to be redirected to the specified file, pipe or a TTY device <sup>2</sup>.
+- `"/some/path"` will cause the stream to be redirected to the specified file, pipe or a TTY device,
+- if you provide less than 3 values, the list will be padded to 3 entries using the last provided value,
+- you may specify more than three values, in which case additional file descriptors will be created (4, 5, etc.)

+Examples:
-For example, `"stdio": [null, null, "/tmp/my.log"]` will connect stdin and stdout to a terminal, while sending stderr to the specified file.
+- `"stdio": [null, "log.txt", null]` - connect stdin and stderr to the default terminal, while sending stdout to "log.txt",
+- `"stdio": ["input.txt", "log.txt"]` - connect stdin to "input.txt", while sending both stdout and stderr to "log.txt",
-- A scalar value will configure all three streams identically: `"stdio": null`.
+- `"stdio": null` - connect all three streams to the default terminal.
-- You may also use dictionary syntax: `"stdio": { "stdin": null, "stdout": null, "stderr": "/tmp/my.log" }`.

-<sup>1</sup> On Windows debuggee is always launched in a new window, however stdio streams may still be redirected
-as described above.<br>
-<sup>2</sup> Use `tty` command inside a terminal window to find out its TTY device path.
+Hint: Use `tty` command inside a terminal window to find out its TTY device name.

 ## Attaching